dcarosone/scrape-cassini/README.md

 If you want to change this range you can use `--pages` (or `-p`).
 Some suggested values:

- * `-p 5` to quickly check whether there are any new images.
-   Sometimes they arrive out of order, so a small number might be better than just 1.
+ * `-p 1` to quickly check whether there are any new images, and then re-run with a higher number to catch the extras if there were new ones.
+Sometimes they arrive out of order, so 2-4 might be better than just 1.

- * `-p 20` if running a few times a day as images are being added.
+ * `-p 20` if running a few times a day as images are being added, or after the above detects new images.

  * `-p 100` if it's been some time since you last ran it, or you suspect you have some data gaps because you interrupted it before